Glentoran thrown out of Irish Cup

 Reinstated Newry are now set to face Ballymena United in the semi-finals.

-Glentoran will have the right of appeal in accordance with Article 14 of the IFA Articles of Association.
+Glentoran will have the right of appeal in accordance with Article 14 of the IFA Articles of Association and the club reacted quickly to the announcement by saying they would launch an appeal.

+A club statement said it "notes the decision of the Irish Football Association to reinstate Newry City".

+"While the club respects the Challenge Cup Committee, Glentoran will now seek legal advice on this decision and will proceed accordingly in the appeals process.